rafaelromao/keyboards/docs/romak.md

 ## Extentions

 - The [N-Grams and Accents](macros.md) layer extend the Romak base layer to give easy access to common English and Portuguese n-grams and Portuguese accentuated characters.
+Getting used to this layer can compensate some common SFBs and uncomfortable h bigrams.

 ##